Software copyright: Fair use

 Fair use is a defense to an allegation of copyright infringement under section 107 of the Copyright Act of 1976.
 This section describes some of the uses of copyrighted software that courts have held to be fair.

 In Galoob v.
 Nintendo, the 9th Circuit held that modification of copyrighted software for personal use was fair.
 In Sega v.
 Accolade, the 9th Circuit held that making copies in the course of reverse engineering is a fair use, when it is the only way to get access to the "ideas and functional elements" in the copyrighted code, and when "there is a legitimate reason for seeking such access".

 The Supreme Court ruled in Google LLC v.
 Oracle America, Inc. (2021) that the reuse of application programming interfaces (APIs) including representative source code can be transformative and fall within fair use, though did not rule if such APIs are copyrightable.

 Copyleft

 A copyleft is a type of copyright license that allows redistributing the work (with or without changes) on condition that recipients are also granted these rights.

+International laws

+Berne Convention and WIPO Copyright treaty

+Computer programs and other types of software, including mobile apps, are protected as literary works for copyright purposes.
+Copyright protection is formality-free in countries party to the Berne Convention, which means that protection does not depend on compliance with any formalities such as registration or deposit of copies.

+This inclusion of software in the wording of article 2 of Berne Convention is supported by the WIPO Copyright Treaty:

+A patent is generally granted after completing an examination procedure by a government agency.
+Copyright protection of computer software is established in most countries and harmonized by international treaties to that effect.